fschambacht/fschambacht/README.md

 ### About me!

 <div align="justify">backend developer, mechanical engineer and retired military.
-Passionate about technology, software development and exact sciences.
-Oriented to web development with an interest in developing scalable projects where I can contribute throughout the development cycle, applying agile SCRUM methodologies; I have done API Rest projects with NodeJS using express incorporating CRUD with databases like MongoDB, formed in JavaScript, Python and Java languages; With Java I developed applications with the OOP and CRUD paradigm with MySQL.
-In Front End I have developed static and dynamic pages with mobile first methodology using the technologies of semantic HTML, CSS with Grid and Flex and JavaScript.</div>
+Passionate about technology, software development and exact sciences. oriented to web development with an interest in developing scalable projects where I can contribute throughout the development cycle, applying SCRUM methodology; I have made Rest API projects with NodeJS using EXPRESS and Python using fastAPI, incorporating CRUD with MongoDB, I'm trained in the programming languages of Python, Java, and JavaScript; in Java I developed applications with OOP and CRUD paradigm with MySQL.
+In Front End I've developed static and dynamic pages with mobile first methodology using semantic HTML, CSS with Grid and Flex and JavaScript technologies.</div>

 ### Projects

-<div align="justify">I like working on projects that require me to research and reinforce my knowledge, I feel very comfortable developing with javascript (node.js) mainly but java and python are languages that have my interest.</div>
+<div align="justify">I like working on projects that require me to research and reinforce my knowledge, I feel very comfortable developing with JavaScript (node.js with EXPRESS) and Python (fastAPI) mainly, but java language have my interest too.</div>

 - https://github.com/fschambacht?tab=repositories